By Matt Evans

 When it comes to core exercises, people have their favourites.
 The crunch, reverse crunch and bicycle crunch are beginning to show their age, as reports circulate people doing these exercises incorrectly leads to spine health issues in later life.
 These days, the trend is on core exercises that don't put pressure on your spine, such as the plank.

 The plank is an isometric movement, which means it relies on you holding a difficult pose rather than executing a series of movements correctly.
-Studies have shown it works four major abdominal muscle groups at once, and holding the move for longer periods of time means you can easily track your progress.
+Studies have shown it works four major abdominal muscle groups at once, and holding the move for longer periods of time means you can easily track your progress (as our writer found when she did a plank every day for a month).

 However, experts in some quarters think the plank could be improved.
 Dr. Wayne Westcott, instructor of exercise science at Quincy College, writes in a report for the American Council on Exercise (ACE): “I'm not against planks, but I feel that they don’t work the abs in the most advantageous way and have multiple drawbacks.